 Look, we all know that the NSA is interested in you.
-You tweet really edgy stuff like "Obummer sucks!!" and "Fight NSA Spying!".
-And you were totally all over that UN internment camp they're setting up in Alabama depsite the media's best attempts to cover the whole thing up.
-You're obviously plugged into what's really going on and that makes you a threat.
+You tweet really edgy stuff like “Obummer sucks!!” and “Fight NSA Spying!“ You were also totally all over that UN internment camp they’re setting up in Alabama depsite the lamestream media’s best attempts to cover the whole thing up.
+You’re obviously plugged into what’s really going on and that makes you a threat.
 A big-time threat.
 In fact, they are probably watching you 24/7 bro.
 You know it.
 But what are you going to do about it?

 Now you could go over to Wired and read up on DFU Mode.
 You could also go all super spy like Snowden and keep your phone in the fridge (pure genius).
 Or you could be like NBC’s Brian Williams who is plugged in to the underground enough to know that if you’re a target you absolutely have to carry the same $500 burner phone with you – everywhere.
 You just can’t put a price on security.

 But let’s face it.
 The geeks at Wired, Edward Snowden, and Brian Williams aren’t nearly as interesting to the NSA as you are.
 You can’t afford to mess around with temporary hacks, burners, and refrigerators.
 You need a permanent solution that will guarantee that the NSA will never get all up in your business.
 You need to go totally black ops.